Rust-for-Linux/rust-for-linux.com/src/Coccinelle-for-Rust.md

 ## Feedback

-Coccinelle For Rust relies on user feedback for its improvement.
+Coccinelle for Rust relies on user feedback for its improvement.
 Several bugs have been fixed thanks to helpful feedback from users.
-If you are interested in using Coccinelle For Rust please feel free to reach out to us at Julia.Lawall@inria.fr and tathagata.roy1278@gmail.com with your questions or feedback.
+If you are interested in using Coccinelle for Rust please feel free to reach out to us at [Contact](#Contact) with your questions or feedback.

 ## Support